RafaelM1994/cyberspeed-project/README.md

     We have now the application up and running.

-    3. Any additional considerations or notes related to containerization and scalability.
+## 3. Any additional considerations or notes related to containerization and scalability.

+  # Containerization Notes:

     - Network Policies have been implemented with Calico to ensure no pods will communicate to each other, the only traffic allowed in the cluster is:
     [Ingress -> Application -> Database] in this order, the reverse is not allowed.